The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 True

-In the next section, we’ll use weighted resampling to compute confidence intervals.
+In the next section, we’ll use weighted resampling to compute confidence intervals that take stratified sampling into account.

 13.8.
 Confidence Intervals#